Yujia Yankou: Ritual Outline

 The Buddhist version of the rite involves assembling beings from all of the six realms of saṃsāra, which involves an assault on hell followed by a banquet for the egui.
-There are two types of Yujia Yankou rites: the "yin yankou" ((陰燄口, Yīn yànkǒu) which is usually held for the benefit of the recently deceased and ancestors, and the "yang yankou" (陽燄口, Yáng yànkǒu) which is usually held for the longevity and general blessings of the living as well as for warding off disasters.
+There are two types of Yuqie Yankou rites: the "yin yankou" (陰燄口, Yīn yànkǒu) which is usually held for the benefit of the recently deceased and ancestors, and the "yang yankou" (陽燄口, Yáng yànkǒu) which is usually held for the longevity and general blessings of the living as well as for warding off disasters.
 The process of carrying out the ritual is termed "fang yankou" (放燄口, Fàng yànkǒu), which literally translates to "liberating the flaming-mouths".

 Various Buddhist figures are invoked with their mantras during the ritual, including the Bodhisattva Cundī, who is depicted here in a Ming dynasty (1368 - 1644) painting.

 The entire ritual can be structurally divided into two main sections: the “upper section” (上篇, Shàngpiān) and the “lower section” (下篇, Xìapiān).
 The upper section unfolds with the purification and consecration of the altars and the ritual space, followed by the invocation of enlightened beings, including the Five Tathāgatas, Guanyin, Cundī and the Wisdom King Mahācakra via means such as the chanting of mantras, execution of mudrās as well as visualization of seed-syllables associated with them.
 The officiating monastics also makes use of tantric ritual items during this process, such as vajras (金剛棒, Jīngāngbàng) and ghantas (金剛鈴, Jīngānglíng).
 The lower section mainly involves the use of mantras to assemble the egui, to open the hells and the eguis’ constricted throats, to eliminate their karmic obstructions, and to multiply the offerings of amrita to slake their thirst.
 As part of the ritual, the assembled beings are also inducted into Buddhism via the transmission of refuge, then the bodhisattva precepts, and eventually the esoteric samaya precepts (via an incorporated abhiṣeka rite) in order to qualified them to listen to the esoteric Buddhist teachings.
 There are three types officiating monastics who play the main role in every performance of the ritual.
 The first is the main celebrant(s), who will take on the role of a jingang shangshi, or vajrācārya (金剛上師, Jīngāng Shàngshī), during the ritual.
 The second type is called the weina (維那, Wéinà), who will play the role of the lead cantor.
 The third type is called the yuezhong (悅眾, Yuèzhòng), who will play the role of the assisting cantor.
 The weina and the yuezhong typically sit on the left and right of the main celebrant.
 The remaining monastics help in facilitating the ritual's proceedings, such as by singing the chorus and playing percussive instruments.
 The number of main celebrants during a rite can be either singular or plural.
 If there are more than one main celebrant during the same ritual, the number of main celebrants chosen is traditionally an odd number.

 The upper section consists of the following subsections: